uoy-ads/ads-data-catalogue-docs/readme.md

 Welcome to the repository for the User Guide for the ADS Data Catalogue.
 The guide and this repository is maintined by staff at the [Archaeology Data Service](https://archaeologydataservice.ac.uk/).

-This User Guide has been created as a reference manual for end users of the ARIADNE Portal Catalogue.
+This User Guide has been created as a reference manual for end users of the ADS Data Catalogue.

 # Acknowledgments